-Otherwise, decisions on how to change workflow will be left to every individual person and team.
+Otherwise, decisions on how to change workflow will be is left to every person and team.
 This means that every person and team could choose to change their workflow in a different way!
 Some will find great ways and others will not.
 In other words, the change will be sporadic.

 Typical EHR implementations see drops in productivity at go-live of anywhere from 10-30% for a period of months to a year.
-But we’ve also seen behavioral health organizations focus so heavily on their post-live processes that they saw a ZERO drop in productivity when they went live.
+But we’ve also seen behavioral health organizations focus so heavily on the post-live processes that they saw a ZERO drop in productivity when they went live.
 This is a significant difference in revenue capture, staff satisfaction, and even client satisfaction.
 Everyone knew what to do across the organization, and people felt comfortable immediately completing their tasks at the same pace they did before the system went live.